Archie, Betty, Veronica and Jughead are coming back: don’t get comfortable for too long as a fifth season of Riverdale is just around the corner.

-There isn’t, but showrunner Roberto Aguirre-Sacasa did offer fans some kind of teaser by posting a picture showing a glimpse of the upcoming prom episode, the first episode due to air in the new season, featuring Cheryl and Toni.
+Before this, showrunner Roberto Aguirre-Sacasa offered fans some kind of teaser by posting a picture showing a glimpse of the upcoming prom episode, the first episode due to air in the new season, featuring Cheryl and Toni.

 Check out the full post here: